A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners: The General Framework

 Our framework is summarized in Figure~\ref{fig:framework}.
 This general framework is grounded on the premise that for a given reasoning task, a capable reasoning agent will consistently reach the same conclusion regardless of how the task is framed, as long as the underlying logic remains the same \citep{hastie2009rational}.
 This assumption lays the foundation of our null hypothesis, $\boldsymbol{H_0}$.
 In our setup, if an agent consistently applies reasoning in its decision-making process, the only source of failure should be the procedural mistakes during the agent's abstract reasoning steps, which we assume to come up in an i.i.d. fashion.

 Our general framework contains three major parts as follows.

 \paragraph{Synthetic Data Generation} Once the underlying logic of a reasoning task is defined, we create an algorithm to generate a synthetic dataset with $n$ samples.
 While it is helpful to leverage LLMs for linguistic coherence in the process, the data generation should be carefully controlled, utilizing information from real-world data or established datasets to mitigate potential biases from purely AI-generated texts.
-The process begins with the creation of a curated list of entities and a textual template that dictates the structure of the task description.
+The process begins with the creation of a curated list of entities, encompassing diverse names, genders, ages, occupations, cultural backgrounds, and events where applicable, along with a textual template that dictates the structure of the task description.
 By sampling from this list, we generate task descriptions that maintain the integrity and novelty of the dataset.
-This method ensures that while the LLM of interest might be familiar with the individual entities, it has never seen the specific combinations of these entities and narratives, thus bypassing the risk of data contamination.
+This method ensures that while the LLM of interest might be familiar with the individual entities, it has never seen the specific combinations of these entities and narratives, thus bypassing data contamination.

 The following example illustrates one approach we leverage to generate synthetic conjunction fallacy questions.
 We randomly sample a commonsense story curated by \citet{mostafazadeh2016corpus} and convert it into the following prompt: \textit{Your task is to complete the last sentence of the following problem to create a conjunction fallacy quiz:} \begin{quote} \textit{Michelle was extremely hungry.
 She opened the refrigerator to find nothing.
 Which is more likely?} \\ \textit{(a) Michelle would likely buy food at the grocery store.}\\ \textit{(b) Michelle would likely buy food at the grocery store because } \end{quote} We expect the LLM to complete the story by providing us with a plausible reason after \textit{"because"}, such as\textit{ "she found nothing to eat at home"}.
 Irrespective of the LLM's completion, option (b) contains a conjunction of two events so it should always be viewed less likely.